8 Momentum equation

 \[ \begin{align} \mu_v = 0 \end{align} \]

-is often justified, but is not done further.
-For the Lamé constant $\lambda$ is obtained in bulk viscosity terms
+is often justified, but is not made in the following.
+For the Lamé constant $\lambda$, in terms of the bulk viscosity, one obtains

 \[ \begin{align} \lambda = \mu_v - \frac{2}{3}\mu.\tag{8.48}\label{eq:lame_viscosity_relation} \end{align} \]